What are mattresses made of?

 - Hybrid mattress

-The actual material grade, amounts of material, number of layers and quality of the materials may vary between different companies.
-Inside my mattress reviews, I undertake to research the materials in as much depth as I possibly can, to help you feel confident about the materials you have chosen to lay your precious body on.
+The actual material grade, amounts of material, number of layers and quality of the materials may vary between different companies, and I go into specific details of the quality of materials in my review posts.

 Innerspring mattresses are made of:

 Innerspring mattresses usually have at last three layers.
 These include the spring system, the cushioning layer (there may be more than one) and the outer.
 Spring mattresses have been around since the 1800’s.

 The coils at the bottom of the mattress are made of steel.
 These coils are the support system of an innerspring mattress.
 An innerspring mattress will contain anywhere from 250-1000 coils, but more coils doesn’t necessarily mean more support.
 The coils are connected to each other with wire.
 Coils come in two systems: open spring and pocket coil.
 Pocket coils are popular with couples, as the pockets allow for one person to move without the other person being disturbed.
 Pocket systems are much more common these days than open spring systems.